mohammad-oghli/Adopt-Pet/readme.md

 It's a simple flask app for pets site

-All the data of the app based on a predefined `dictionary` without using any database.
+All the data of the app based on a predefined `dictionary` without using any database

 The main functionalities of this app:
 * Show available pets.